 What happens when the depolarization is terminated and the membrane is returned to negative values?
-The channel deactivates but it cannot do it completely until the ball exits from the mouth of the channel and this happens very slowly.
-For example, returning to -70 mV it takes an average of more than 10 ms for the ball to exit.
-This has an important consequence because if one depolarizes the membrane again after a period of only 2 or 3 ms at -70 mV there will be no channels able to conduct because the ball is still in position, hence the channel is inactivated.
+The channel deactivates but it cannot do it completely until the IFM motif exits from its binding site and this happens very slowly.
+For example, returning to -70 mV it takes an average of more than 10 ms for the IFM to exit.
+This has an important consequence because if one depolarizes the membrane again after a period of only 2 or 3 ms at -70 mV there will be no channels able to conduct because the IFM is still in position, hence the channel is inactivated.
 This is one of the reasons why an action potential cannot be followed too close by another one (refractory period).